Version: 1.2

 B. Nature and Purpose of Processing

-- Connecting to Customer's data sources
+- Connecting to Customer’s data sources via secure credentials

-- Executing monitoring checks (freshness, schema, volume)
+- Executing automated monitoring checks (freshness, schema, volume)

-- Storing check results and alert history
+- Storing check results, alert history, and configuration data

-- Sending alert notifications
+- Sending alert notifications via configured channels

-- Providing dashboard and API access
+- Providing dashboard, reporting, and API access

 C. Categories of Data Subjects